 - Determining spousal maintenance: As we mentioned above, Illinois now has guidelines for a court to use in determining the amount and duration of spousal maintenance.
 First, in all cases, the court must decide whether spousal maintenance is appropriate.
 If the court finds a spousal maintenance award is appropriate in a particular case, it will use a formula to assess the incomes of both parties and the length of the marriage in order to award maintenance to one of the parties.

 - Dividing marital assets: Distribution of marital property, which means both assets and debts of the marriage, is done according to a theory of “equitable distribution.”
 This means that the court will divide a couple’s property based on what is fair or equitable to both of the parties.

 - Developing a parenting plan: If parents can agree to terms of parenting time and parental responsibilities—which means the amount of physical time spent with the child, as well as details about who will make particular decisions about the child’s upbringing—then the parents can developing a “parenting plan.”
 The court can agree to the parenting plan, which prevents the court from having to allocate parental responsibilities and parenting time.
 When the parents cannot come to an agreement, then the court will enter an allocation judgment that allocates both parenting time and parental responsibilities based on the best interests of the child.

 - Child support: Under the new “income shares” model for child support, the court adds together the incomes of both parents and determines the support obligation (or, the amount of that income that would be spent on the child if the child were living in an intact household).
 The court then looks at a variety of factors to determine the percentage of the support obligation paid by each parent.

 Seek Advice from a Park Ridge Family Law Attorney

 When you are going through a divorce or a child custody case, you should have experienced counsel on your side.
 A family law attorney in Park Ridge can help.
-Contact Arami Law Office today to get started.
+Contact Arami Law today to get started.